Berkanktk/SE05-CS/Lab04-SQLInjection/Readme.md

 ````

 **†What are benefits of performing this scan after already having full access?**
-?
+We get to fully discover the entries in the database by doing it.

 **†Thinking as an attacker, what would your next steps be?**
 Create another user that has root access so i can SSH back whenever i want.

 **†As an operator, what would you do to counteract?**
-Remove any unknown user and then enforce least-privilege
+Remove any unknown users and then enforce least-privilege

 # Obfuscated Malware
 The script is in the file called "scan.pdf" below.
 You can copy and paste it and